brown-band/website/pages/scripts/1982-1983/fall/dartmouth.md

 :::

 This fantastic place is so wonderful, there are no attendance policies, no Oktobeerfest hangovers, and no pot.
 Why, you can even sing dirty songs at toll booths and find the right size uniform too!
 Where is this magical land?
 And how can you reach it?
-Watch now as the Band forms the Sci Li, plays "It’s Better in Heaven," and sends its graduating seniors off to that great, big band bus in the sky.
+Watch now as the Band forms the Sci Li, plays “It’s Better in Heaven,” and sends its graduating seniors off to that great, big band bus in the sky.

-:sd[The Band plays "Pennies From Heaven," forms a Sci Li, and the seniors jump off the top]
+:sd[The Band plays “Pennies From Heaven,” forms a Sci Li, and the seniors jump off the top]

 And now, please join the Band in bidding a fond farewell to…

-Lisa "You see?
+Lisa “You see?
 I <u>am</u> an upperclassman.
-They gave me a senior line" Aliferis
+They gave me a senior line” Aliferis

-Show-writing chairman Matthew "Take my joke, please" Merzbacher
+Show-writing chairman Matthew “Take my joke, please” Merzbacher

-Lane "Oh, it’s a new dance I just invented.
-I call it ‘Shake and Break’ Wallace
+Lane “Oh, it’s a new dance I just invented.
+I call it ‘Shake and Break’” Wallace

-Drum major Luise "Yay, I finally get to hold the big stick, even if it is kind of short" Wolflein
+Drum major Luise “Yay, I finally get to hold the big stick, even if it is kind of short” Wolflein

-Alisa "Will you just shut up already?
-We’re sick and tired of hearing you talk so much" DeBiasio
+Alisa “Will you just shut up already?
+We’re sick and tired of hearing you talk so much” DeBiasio

-Carole "I like it best with chains and" Leather
+Carole “I like it best with chains and” Leather

-Annette "Do I really look like 56/100 of dirt?"
+Annette “Do I really look like 56/100 of dirt?”
 Thomas

-Student conductor Judy "I just booted.
-E.T. more J.D."
+Student conductor Judy “I just booted.
+E.T. more J.D.”
 Wells

-Jewel "’ s taste better" Bradstreet
+Jewel “’ s taste better” Bradstreet

-Voice of the Band Greg "But I can relate better to younger women.
+Voice of the Band Greg “But I can relate better to younger women.
 Really.
-I mean it."
+I mean it.”
 James

-Dirck "Just how many rude noises <u>can</u> you make with your bone?"
+Dirck “Just how many rude noises <u>can</u> you make with your bone?”
 Schilling

-Leslie "Well, actually, I’m not really engaged <u>yet</u>" Kamen
+Leslie “Well, actually, I’m not really engaged <u>yet</u>” Kamen

-Sara "You mean Bill Moffit didn’t write a bagpipe part for ‘Get it on’?"
+Sara “You mean Bill Moffit didn’t write a bagpipe part for ‘Get it on’?”
 Low

-George "C’mon, the piccolo section doesn’t <u>really</u> look at my pants, do they?"
+George “C’mon, the piccolo section doesn’t <u>really</u> look at my pants, do they?”
 Lobo Maloof

-Business Manager Kathy "<u>No</u>, Irvin.
-You’re completely wrong" Rosenfie1d
+Business Manager Kathy “<u>No</u>, Irvin.
+You’re completely wrong” Rosenfie1d

-Vice President Howie "That was so good, we get to do it again" Klein
+Vice President Howie “That was so good, we get to do it again” Klein

-President Irvin "O.K., Irv, you win.
-We won’t talk about your crotch at the senior show" Lustig
+President Irvin “O.K., Irv, you win.
+We won’t talk about your crotch at the senior show” Lustig

-And, ladies and gentlemen, let’s give a great, big round of applause for the Brown Bear, Barbara "I’m not really a student.
-They just rent me from the ‘cute and adorable’ section of Bear Necessities" Weiss
+And, ladies and gentlemen, let’s give a great, big round of applause for the Brown Bear, Barbara “I’m not really a student.
+They just rent me from the ‘cute and adorable’ section of Bear Necessities” Weiss

-:sd[The Band plays "Bits and Pieces" during these senior lines, and marches off on yard lines to "Ever True to Brown" and thunderous applause.]
+:sd[The Band plays “Bits and Pieces” during these senior lines, and marches off on yard lines to “Ever True to Brown” and thunderous applause.]

 ## Halftime